Khlong Chan

 Khlong Chan (คลองจั่น, /th/) is a neighbourhood in Bangkok, also a khwaeng (sub-district) of Bang Kapi District, Bangkok.

 Toponymy

 Khlong Chan is the name of a tributary of Khlong Saen Saep canal.
 The longest khlong (canal) in Thailand that flows from the downtown Bangkok to the eastern part at province of Chachoengsao which flows through the area of Bang Kapi.

-The name Khlong Chan means a canal filled with chan (Millettia brandisiana) trees.
-Because this area in the past there were chan plants lined on both sides of the canal.
+The name Khlong Chan was likely derived from the Thai common name for Millettia brandisianatrees (Chan), which lined both sides of the canal banks along its route.

 Geography

 Khlong Chan is an area in the southeast of Bangkok and is the northern part of Bang Kapi District.

 The area bounded by other areas (from the north clockwise): Nawamin in Bueng Kum District, Khlong Kum in Bueng Kum District, Hua Mak in its district, Phlabphla in Wang Thonglang District, and Wang Thonglang in Wang Thonglang District, with Lat Phrao in Lat Phrao District.